-According to data expressed by INEGI (Instituto Nacional de Estadística y Geografía) and SESNSP (Secretariado Ejecutivo del Sistema Nacional de Seguridad Pública), during 2020 Mexico continued the tendency of high levels of violence and in some cases the violence of previous years was even exceeded.
+According to data expressed by INEGI (Instituto Nacional de Estadística y Geografía) and SESNSP (Secretariado Ejecutivo del Sistema Nacional de Seguridad Pública), during 2020 violence in Mexico continued at current rates and in some cases even exceeded previous years.
 These data are aggravated if we consider that 2020 was a year characterized throughout the world by restrictions on social interaction in response to the COVID-19 pandemic.

 In words of Charles Tilly (2003), we can speak of collective violence when there is damage to the physical integrity of the person or property damage.
 The high rates of violence in the country have been going on for more than a decade and although it sometimes has fluctuations that apparently reduce some indicator of violence, when looking at the data disaggregated by state (SESNSP) we see that each year it increases in some places.
 From these data we must also consider around 95% of unreported crimes.